Renting a Condo Vs. an Apartment in NYC

 Most condos will require their tenants to pay monthly HOA fees.

-Read through the lease carefully to see if you notice any terms such as “maintenance fees” or “common charges”.
+Read the lease carefully to see if you notice terms such as "maintenance fees" or "common charges."

-If your lease does require HOA payments, check carefully to see what the cost is.
+If your lease requires HOA payments, check carefully to see the cost.

-The average monthly HOA fees in NYC are approximately $1,500 a month in addition to rent.
+The average monthly HOA fees in NYC are approximately $1,500 monthly in addition to rent.

-This is usually why condos are considered more expensive than renting an apartment, especially in New York.
+This is usually why condos are considered more expensive than rent, especially in New York.

 Since you'll be paying rent to the landlord, you may not have the luxury to pay via an online portal.

-Most landlords accept checks, but it is always that you ask them to advise on the best method of payment before signing the lease.
+Most landlords accept checks, but you always ask them for advice on the best payment method before signing the lease.

 Maintenance